 In fact, it seems strange to me that anyone could be against it, but this being the internet, of course I got some negative comments too.

-For instance, with the US election going on, some comments were negative simply because Biden is a Democrat and works for Obama.
+For instance, given the current political climate in the US, some comments were negative simply because Biden is a Democrat.
 This one was my favorite:

 “The man is a complete baffoon!!!”